vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 How many times have you heard, "he has low motivation," "she needs more motivation," or even, "we need to motivate our patients more?"

-*Motivation* is a concept often described as a linear quantity.
-You just need more of it if you are to be successful in adhering to a behavior, and it's our job as clinicians to give high amounts of motivation to our patients.
+Motivation is a concept often described as a linear quantity.
+You just need more of it if you want to be successful in adhering to a behavior, and it's our job as clinicians to "give" high amounts of motivation to our patients.

 This interpretation of motivation is tightly coupled with the binary *reward (the carrot) and punishment (the stick).* In order to increase motivation, we increase the degree of punishment or reward.
 It's elegant in its simplicity.
 But this simplicity is an illusion.

-Many people in society still hold the belief that motivation works like this; however, we'll come to see that it's an untenable position to hold.
+Many people still hold the belief that motivation works like this; however, we'll come to see that it's an untenable position to hold.
 This reductionist approach often backfires and results in poor outcomes and patient and clinician dissatisfaction.
 We have to reframe our idea of what motivation is and where it comes from if we want to be successful in helping patients make positive lifestyle changes.

 ### Theories of motivation